 - Don’t wait, just celebrate: These days, malls have become a celebration hub for many festivals, on and off the calendar.
 While online sites do provide discounts for festivals like Diwali, Eid, Christmas, etc., malls take the festivities up another notch by decorating the premises, bringing in bands or musicians, organising interactive games besides offering discounts, for people to amass and join in, in the merriment.
 Malls have thus graduated from being mere shopping spaces to hangout hubs.
 As a result of the considerable footfall, the brands in the mall enjoy greater visibility and traffic, which encourages overall sales.
 People who may have come to spend a while at the mall, get enamored by the on-window displays, visit the store and may eventually turn into regular customers.
 Thus, malls indirectly but successfully draw in a lot of buyers.

-- It’s no crime to save time: Malls provide another significant advantage to buyers with a time constraint.
+- It’s no crime to save time: Benefits of shopping in malls provide another significant advantage to buyers with a time constraint.
 If you need something urgently, you can plan a trip to the mall and get it.
 Online shopping, on the other hand,has a more extended waiting period, which is not feasible when the product is needed urgently.
 Also, returning unwanted or damaged products is more hassle-free offline than online.
 Apart from this, products bought online, especially electronics may not be dependable, which is why many people still prefer buying gadgets from trusted shops.

 - Be tension-free and save money: Malls can also be a respite for those concerned about the pocket-pinch post-shopping.
 They regularly offer sales and discounts, with no additional cost, except for the tax.
 Online shopping, however, can be a bit tricky, in this regard.
 The discounts offered may be negated by the shipping charges or delivery charges, making the customer pay up almost the same amount as before.